daniel-mannheimer/plugin-elastic-export-idealo-de/meta/documents/user_guide_en.md

-# RakutenDE plugin user guide
+# IdealoDE plugin user guide

 <div class="container-toc"></div>

-## Registering with Idealo.de
+## Registering with idealo.de

-Items are sold on the market Idealo.
-For further information about this market, refer to the [Setting up Rakuten](https://www.plentymarkets.co.uk/manual/multi-channel/rakuten/) page of the manual.
+idealo is a German price comparison portal that also offers test reports, price notifications and product comparisons.
+Please note that this website is currently only available in German.
+For further information about idealo, refer to the [Setting up idealo Checkout](https://www.plentymarkets.co.uk/manual/multi-channel/idealo-checkout/) page of the manual.

-## Setting up the data format Idealo in plentymarkets
+## Setting up the data format IdealoDE in plentymarkets

-Follow the instructions given on the [Exporting data](https://www.plentymarkets.co.uk/manual/data-exchange/exporting-data/#4) page of the manual to set up RakutenDE in plentymarkets.
+Follow the instructions given on the [Exporting data](https://www.plentymarkets.co.uk/manual/data-exchange/exporting-data/#4) page of the manual to set up IdealoDE in plentymarkets.

 ## License